KivlinLab/oldsite.github.io/index.md

 # Research
 The Kivlin Lab researchs drivers of microbial taxonomic and functional distributions in plants and soils and how microbial communities influence ecosystem-level processing of carbon and nutrients.

+## Current Projects
+### MAPS: Mycorrhizal Atlas of Predicted Species Niches
+Species distribution models are powerful tools for predicting the distributions of "macro"organisms but have scarcely been applied to microbial taxa.
+MAPS is the first database to collect SDMs for microbial taxa at the global scale.

 # People
 ## Stephanie Kivlin
+PI

+Microbial and Ecosystem Ecology

 ## Jessica Moore
 Postdoctoral Researcher

 Microbial and Ecosystem Ecology

 ## Leigh Moorhead
 Postdoctoral Researcher